 Even when staff stick around, unless they are fully engaged, it will affect the bottom line.
-In contrast, engaged employees are committed to doing a good job and will ‘go the extra mile’ when needed.
-It is vital to identify, develop and retain those who are strongly aligned to your values.
+In contrast, engaged employees are committed to doing a good job and will ‘go the extra mile.’
+It’s vital to identify, develop and retain those who align strongly to your values.

 Asking questions about how they have approached and dealt with certain situations in the past will help determine if they in line with the company’s values and help predict future performance.